BitBagCommerce/BitBagBible/README.md

  use Foo\Bar\App;

- final class BazBar implements Bar
+ final class Bar implements BarInterface
  {
      public const SOME_CONST = 'foo';
      public const SOME_OTHER_CONST = 'bar';